cwi-dis/2immerse-editor/README.md

 webpack
 ```

-This will install all
-the application dependencies into a new folder `node_modules/`.
-Finally, simply
+This will install all the application dependencies into a new folder
-run `webpack` in the `app/static/` folder to generate the application bundle.
+`node_modules/`.
+Finally, simply run `webpack` in the `app/static/` folder to
-The bundle needs to be regenerated every time you perform changes to the
+generate the application bundle.
+The bundle needs to be regenerated every time
-frontend code.
+you perform changes to the frontend code.

 ## Running the application

-After you're done with the setup, in the toplevel directory, call
+After you're done with the setup, in the top-level directory, call

 ```
 docker-compose up